OmarMiniesy/Notes/Offensive Security/Web Application Security/Insecure Deserialization.md

 The methods for an object are defined by the class of that object.
 - If the class can be changed by the attacker, then the attacker can influence which methods are called on the injected object.
 - If deserializing functions do not check the data they are dealing with, then this is possible, allowing attackers to create objects of any arbitrary class.
+- If these classes have functions that deal with data in dangerous ways, then the attacker can easily exploit this system.

 To conduct an attack like that, the attacker should have access to the source code, and understand the different classes that exist.
 - The attacker should then identify any deserialization magic methods if any exist, and check if they perform any dangerous operations.

 > Source code of a file can be obtained by inserting a `~` after the filename.
 Check [[Information Disclosure#Source Code Disclosure Via Backup Files]].